amazon-ion/ion-docs/_books/ion-1-1/src/binary/e_expressions.md

 If the macro has more than one parameter, a reader would iterate over the parameters declared in the macro signature from left to right.
 For each parameter, the reader would use the parameter's declared encoding to interpret the next bytes in the stream.
-When no more parameters remain, parsing is complete.
+When no more parameters remain, parsing of the e-expression's arguments is complete.

 #### Example encoding of an e-expression with multiple tagged, `exactly-one` arguments